koldinger/Tardis/README.md

 * tardisfs (TardisFS.py): A FUSE based file system which provides views of the various backup sets.
 * regenerate (Regenerate.py): A program to retrieve an individual verson of the file without using the TardisFS
 * lstardis (List.py): List versions of files and directories in the database.
+* tardiff (Diff.py): Show the differences between versions of backed up files, and the current version.
 * sonic (Sonic.py): An administration tool, allowing things like setting and changing passwords, removing backup sets, purging orphans, etc.
 * tardisremote (HttpInterface): A server, still under development, which provides a web api for retrieving information in the tardis database, for use by regenerate, tardisfs, and lstardis